suksien/fluc_uvb_ps/readme.md

-Ipython notebook to calculate the flux power spectrum for a fluctuating UV background model.
+iPython notebook to calculate the flux power spectrum for a fluctuating UV background model.